-5 Tips to Help Make Your Time in Rehab More Meaningful
+Rehab More Meaningful: 5 Tips to Help Make Your Time fun

 An important step to your recovery is recognizing the need to get help.
 While having a supportive network of loving friends and family is essential, spending time in rehab has a profound effect on your recovery.
 However, that only happens if you give it a chance.
-Take a look at some tips from American Addiction Centers on what you can do to make the experience more meaningful to you:
+Take a look at some tips from American Addiction Centers on what you can do to make the Rehab More Meaningful to you: